0AlphaZero0/Text-Classification-Data-Citation-EuropePMC/Logbook & Notes/README.md

 <a name="Week7"></a>
 ### :date: Week 7 - 15/04-21/04 - Dataset & Categories & Pre-Analysis :

-I've make a previous data analysis that can be seen [below](#previousanalysis07).
+I've made a previous data analysis that can be seen [below](#previousanalysis07).

 Also in the end I've implemented first machine learning test, [here](#firstresult07) is first results.
+It as been made with the [TfidfVectorizer](https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.TfidfVectorizer.html#sklearn.feature_extraction.text.TfidfVectorizer) of [Scikit-learn](https://scikit-learn.org/stable/index.html)

 <a name="previousanalysis07"></a>
 #### :bar_chart: Analysis :